Archive What it means to be cyberbullied

 In their own words, they said cyberbullying made them feel the following:

-1. Lucy, a 10th-grader from shared her story on Cybersmile:
+1. Lucy, a 10th-grader shared her story on Cybersmile:

 There was a big party in Lucy’s town, but she couldn’t go.
 She then went on and shared a rude and angry post on her spam Instagram account, directed at those attending the event.

-Her post got shared on Instagram and people started telling terrible things about her.
+Her post got shared on Instagram and people started saying terrible things about her.
 So, she immediately apologized and made things right.
 For a while at least.

 Some 6 months later, she posted a photo of herself and was met with dozens of mean comments.
 Her fellow 10th-graders and kids from other schools started attacking her.
 To make matters worse, no one defended her.